ZeroTwoData/Data-Engineering-On-AWS/README.md

 <img src="https://user-images.githubusercontent.com/74563990/160053663-e6eb5068-9b4a-405d-80c3-721763821f06.png" width="600"/>

 ## Store
 For my file storage I'm going to use AWS S3 becuase it is widely used and simple to understand.
 For my NoSQL database, which is going to store my transactions, I'm going to use DynamoDB.
-For my analytical layer, I will be using the datawarehouse AWS Redshift, because it is also popular and simple to understand.
+For my analytical layer, I will be using the datawarehouse AWS Redshift, because it allows for distributed storage (which is great for data that scales).

 ## Visualize
 For visualization purposes I will be using the business intelligence tool Tableau becuase it is popular and easily connects to AWS Redshift.